itsfuad/poketab/README.md

 ## This repo is no longer maintained.
-A new repo (Poketab Messnger) is available.
+A new updated repo (Poketab Messnger) is available.

 Temporary Realtime chatting application for 2-15 peoples.